CCDC109B: Sumoylation site

 There is one likely sumoylation site within CCDC109B at amino acid residue 306, which is a lysine.
 This residue is highly conserved among orthologs.

 Tertiary structure

 Although it is known that CCDC109B is a transmembrane protein the proper folding of its N-terminus and C-terminus is unclear.

 Homology

 CCDC109B shows conservation in vertebrates, including mammals, birds, reptiles, and amphibians.
-There appears to be some conservation in earlier organisms such as flies, worms, and plants, but the percent identity is very low and these organisms have many orthologus structures that may not be CCDC109B.
+There appears to be some conservation in earlier organisms such as flies, worms, and plants, but the percent identity is very low and these organisms have many orthologous structures that may not be CCDC109B.
 The orthologs found in non-vertebrate organisms may also actually be the paralog of CCDC109B which is still producing some identity to CCDC109B.

 The table below shows CCDC109B conservation among vertebrate organisms: